lvgl/docs_old/Input-devices.md

 In some cases (e.g. when a pop-up window appears) it is useful to freeze the focus on an object.
 It means the _LV_GROUP_KEY_NEXT/PREV_ will be ignored.
 You can do it with `lv_group_focus_freeze(group,true)`.

-The **style of the object in focus** is modified by a function.
-By default, it makes the object's colors orangish but you can also specify your own style updater function in each group with
+The **style of the focused object** is modified by a function.
+By default, this function is provided by current theme but you can also specify your own style updater function in each group with

 ```c
 void lv_group_set_style_mod_cb(group, style_mod_cb).